-We believe that the market recognition of our 51Talk brand has significantly contributed to the success of our business and that maintaining and enhancing our brand recognition is critical to sustaining our competitive advantages.
+We believe that the market recognition of our brand has significantly contributed to the success of our business and that maintaining and enhancing our brand recognition is critical to sustaining our competitive advantages.
 Our ability to maintain and enhance brand recognition and reputation depends primarily on the perceived effectiveness and quality of our curriculum and teachers, as well as the success of our branding efforts.
-In 2015, we engaged Ms. Li Na, a well-known Chinese tennis player, to be our brand ambassador.
+In February 2019, we engaged Wang Junkai, a famous singer in China, as our new brand ambassador.
+In March 2018, we further refined our 51Talk brand to focus on K-12 one-on-one mass market program, while introducing our small class offering under the Hawo (哈沃) brand and our adult English courses under the WuYouYingYu (无忧英语) brand.
 Our branding efforts, however, may not be successful and we may incur significant branding costs.
-If we are unable to maintain and further enhance our brand recognition and reputation and promote awareness of our platform, we may not be able to maintain our current level of students, fees and engage qualified teachers, and our results of operations may be materially and adversely affected.
+If we are unable to maintain and further enhance our brand recognition and reputation and promote awareness of our platform, we may not be able to maintain our current level of students, fees or engage qualified teachers, and our results of operations may be materially and adversely affected.
 Furthermore, any negative publicity relating to our company, our courses, teachers and platform or our brand ambassador, regardless of its veracity, could harm our brand image and in turn materially and adversely affect our business and results of operations.